SergeyLavrentev/spondex/docs/monitoring.md

 - **Disk IOPS**: computes per-device IOPS (normalised to a per-minute rate) from `/proc/diskstats` deltas between runs and alerts when the configured threshold is exceeded.
+- **Disk space**: tracks used percentage and free GiB for configured mount points, raises warnings when the warn threshold is exceeded, and escalates to a critical alert when the remaining space drops below the configured minimum.

 All metrics and state variables (log offsets, disk stats snapshot, last boot stamp, etc.) are stored under the SQLite database declared in the configuration